simp/pupmod-simp-rsyslog/REFERENCE.md

 Data type: `Simplib::Netlist`

-A list of primary RSyslog servers
+A list of primary Rsyslog servers

 * All nodes in this list will get a copy of **all** logs if remote logging is enabled.